 But after burning the incense sticks at the wrong end, followed by a few chuckles from my Taiwanese helpers, I figured it out and wandered along the seven worship stations, gently dropping my incense sticks into the caldrons and offering well-wishes to my family and friends back home along the way.
 It’s undoubtedly an interesting, even if touristy, experience.

 Night markets put Taipei on the map.
-And no night market in Taipei is more notorious than Huaxi Street Night Market—also known as “Snake Alley”—located just steps away from Longshan Temple.
+And none is more notorious than Huaxi Street Night Market—also known as “Snake Alley”—located just steps away from Longshan Temple.

 Unfortunately, I arrived too early to catch the evening action at Huaxi Street Night Market so can’t comment on the quality of the street food—or whether the snakes are still out in full force.
-After wandering through the area mere hours before opening though, I can only imagine that Huaxi Street Night Market isn’t exactly one of Taipei’s most savoury night markets.
+After wandering through the area mere hours before opening though, I can only imagine that Huaxi Street Night Market isn’t exactly the most savoury of Taipei night markets.

 If I’ve scared you off, no worries: in Taipei, other night markets are never far away.
 The nearby Wuzhou Street Night Market and Guangzhou Street Night Market lack the seedy reputation of Huaxi Street and might be a better choice if you’re searching for something more tasteful in the area.